Phadaeng Nang Ai: Synopsis

-Prince Phadaeng of Patpong hears of Aikham's beauty and in anticipation of winning her hand sends her gifts of gold, diamonds, and silks.
+Prince Phadaeng of Phaphong hears of Aikham's beauty and in anticipation of winning her hand sends her gifts of gold, diamonds, and silks.
 On receiving the gifts the chamberlain tells Princess Nang Ai about her admiring prince and how strong and handsome he was.
 After hearing the story the princess gets interested in the prince and sends a tribute back.
 Before the chamberlain returns from her journey, Nang Ai sends a message to the prince inviting him and his army to come into her city and meet her.
 When Phadaeng meets Nang Ai they fall in love and marry.

 Pungkee, the son of Sudtonark and prince of the underwater city, desperately wanted to see the beautiful Nang Ai.
 Pungkee in his past life was poor and mute.
 He traveled begging for money from village to village until one day he reached a rich man's house.
 He begged to live in this house in exchange for his labors doing housework.
 The rich owner liked him so much that he betrothed to him his daughter (Nang Ai in a past life).

 Pungkee in his previous existence was not the same as other men.
 He did not love his wife, but she never rebuked him and always took care of him as a good wife.
 After a while, Pungkee, missing his home, takes his wife home with him.
 A millionaire whose wife's father prepares food for the journey, carried by a daughter, but...] (meaning unclear) Pungkee never helps her carry it.
 It was a difficult journey because they had to cross mountains, forests and canals.
 Soon the food that she was carrying became weightless because they kept falling along the way.
 Pungkee seeing mature figs and harvests them for lunch.
 Nang Ai waited for her husband at the bottom of the fig tree but he sees Pungkee, forgetting his wife and walking away.
 She decides to collect figs by herself.
 After she was full she goes back down to the land but she doesn't see her husband.
 It rankled her and made her suffer all the way until she reached a river.
 She takes a bath and prays asking for her husband to die at the branch, and for them to never become husband and wife again in their next life.